Terms and Conditions of Registration

 5.5 POST RECOVERY DISPOSITION

-Provided that it is not contrary to the terms of the Client’s relationship with any other interested party, the ALR is hereby appointed and designated to act on behalf of the Client with respect to any disposition of a recovered Object where the ALR is entitled to a Recovery Fee if it is proposed to sell the recovered Object.
+Provided that it is not contrary to the terms of the Client’s relationship with any other interested party, the ALR is hereby appointed and designated to act on behalf of the Client with respect to any disposition of a recovered Watch where the ALR is entitled to a Recovery Fee if it is proposed to sell the recovered Watch.

 5.6 ADDITIONAL COSTS